 The Metrolink will provide special service on the San Bernardino and Antelope Valley Lines, specifically for individuals to enjoy the Rose Parade.
 Check metrolinktrains.com for schedule information or call (800) 371-5465 for more information.

-Drop-off/Taxis/Rideshare Services into the Pasadena area additional options for your consideration.
+Drop-off/Taxis/Rideshare Services into the Pasadena area are additional options for your consideration.